VincentPaget-Blanc/vPowerAnalysisTool/README.md

 ### Step 6: Save the Report

-1. An Excel report will be generated with the results of the power analysis.
+1. An Excel report will be generated with the results of the power analysis, including information on data normality and transformation success.
 2. Choose the location and name for the report file.
 3. Click "Save" to save the report.